WilkinsonK/xapi-oxidized/xnat/README.md

 The predefined getters, when performing a query, tries to construct the request path by first extracting relevant identifiers and consuming the remaining populated fields as query parameters.

+#### Delete ####
+The `Delete` trait has been implemented for a number of models already also.
+This allows these models to be used for requesting a `DELETE` call on exisitng data within your target XNAT host.

+- `Project`
+- `Subject`
+- `Experiment`
+- `Scan`
+- `Resource`

+Similar to the `Create` trait, in order for `delete` calls to be successful, you must provide all necessary identifiers in order to has a valid `DELETE` call made.
+Without them, your XNAT instance will not know which resources to remove, and as a guard-rail, `oxinat` does not allow this operation by default.